bartbilliet/BotFramework-FreshDeskChannel/README.md

   - *LastRun*: Keep track of last execution (only processes differentials to save API limits)

 ## How to set things up
 - Install your Bot logic (using BotFramework) on Azure.
-This should give you following components in Azure: App Service, CosmosDB, StorageAccount, Cognitive services (Luis).
+This should give you following components in Azure: App Service, CosmosDB, StorageAccount, Cognitive services (LUIS).
 - Add the [Direct Line channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0) to your Bot in Azure.
 Copy the secret to **DirectLineSecret** and the name of the bot to **BotId** in the settings.json.
-- Add the CosmosDB **CosmosDBEndpointUri**, **CosmosDBPrimaryKey**, **CosmosDBDatabaseId**, **CosmosDBContainerId** connection information to the Settings.json.
+- Add the CosmosDB **CosmosDBEndpointUri**, **CosmosDBPrimaryKey**, **CosmosDBDatabaseId**, **CosmosDBContainerId** connection information to the settings.json.
 - Add the FreshDesk **FreshDeskClientUrl** and **FreshDeskAPIKey** to the Settings.json.
-- Configure the amount of days the channel will listen for proactive messages from the Bot (without new incoming messages in FreshDesk) via **MaxDaysToWaitForBotResponses** in the Settings.json.
+- Configure the number of days the channel will listen for proactive messages from the Bot (without new incoming messages on the ticket in FreshDesk) via **MaxDaysToWaitForBotResponses** in the settings.json.
 To always poll *ALL* conversations for possible proactive messages from the bot, set this value to 0.
-This will result in slower run cycles as the bot has processed more conversations.
+This will result in slower run cycles when the bot has processed many conversations.
-- Only newly updated tickets after the initial run will be processed, existing tickets will not be handled by Bot Framework.
+- Only newly updated tickets after the initial run will be processed, existing tickets will not be handled by the FreshDesk channel for Bot Framework.

-(Hint: The channel can be easily tested by using the EchoBot sample in Bot Framework Composer)

 ## Current features
 - Send bot responses back to customer as a ticket reply.
 This is the default bot response.
-- Add a private note for human engineer, instead of immediate responses to customer (via bot channeldata).
+- Add a private note for human engineer, instead of immediate responses to customer (via bot ChannelData).
   To send a private note, and optionally notify an engineer, send following in the ChannelData with the bot message.
 The email addresses used must be valid agents registered in FreshDesk, otherwise the message will fail.
   ```json
     {